-Exposure C: Open terrain with scattered obstructions having heights generally less than 30 feet.
-This category includes flat open country and grasslands and shorelines in hurricane prone areas.
+Open terrain with scattered obstructions having heights generally less than 30 ft (9.1 m).
+This category includes flat open country, grasslands and all water surfaces in hurricane-prone regions.
+Exposure C shall apply for all cases where exposures B or D do not apply.

+2.10.3 Surface Exposure D

-Exposure D: Flat, unobstructed areas exposed to wind flowing over open water for a distance of at least 1 mi.
-(1.61 km).
-This exposure shall apply only to those buildings and other structures exposed to the wind coming from over the water.
-Shorelines in Exposure D include inland waterways, the Great Lakes and coastal areas of California, Oregon, Washington and Alaska, Exposure D extends inland from the shoreline a distance of 1,500 ft (460 m) or 10 times the height of the building or structure, whichever is greater.
-Such conditions shall be designed in accordance with Section 5.5.
+Flat, unobstructed areas and water surfaces outside hurricane-prone regions.
+This category includes smooth mud flats, salt flats and unbroken ice.
+Use of this exposure category shall be limited to those areas for which terrain representative of Exposure D prevails in the upwind direction for a distance of at least 5,000 ft (1,524 m) or 20 times the height of the building, whichever is greater.
+Exposure D shall extend into downwind areas of Surface Exposure B or C for a distance of 600 ft (200 m) or 20 times the height of the building, whichever is greater.

-- 2.11 Large Openings In A Wall: For buildings having openings in a single exterior wall that in total exceed 10% of the exterior wall area, in the story located immediately below the roof, the roof shall be designed, to resist the pressure created when the opening(s) are in their full, open, position.
-Such conditions shall be designed in accordance with Section 5.1 (See Commentary 2.11). - 2.12 Positive Pressure Building Systems: When HVAC equipment generates a positive pressure inside a building greater than 0.5 inches of water, the roof system shall be designed to resist the pressure by increasing the wind load requirements in accordance with Section 5.2. - 2.13 Rooftop Projections: The roof area at the base of any rooftop projection which extends more than two feet above the top of the parapet and has one side longer than 4 ft shall be designed in accordance with Section 5.3. - 2.14 Overhanging Eaves & Canopies: By their design, overhanging eaves and canopies are subject to greater uplift forces than the roof surface because of the impact of the air flow up the wall.
-Such conditions shall be designed in accordance with Section 5.4. - 2.15 Impervious Decks: A roof deck that will not allow air to pass through it.
-Some examples are poured in-place-concrete, gypsum, and poured-in-place lightweight concrete, (See Commentary Section 2.15). - 2.16 Pervious Decks: A roof deck that allows air to move through it.
-Some examples are metal, cementitious wood fiber, oriented strand board, plywood and wood plank. - 2.17 Importance Factor: Importance factor accounts for the degree of hazard to human life and damage to property.
-For buildings fitting Category III or IV (see page 4), the roof shall be designed in accordance with Section 5.6.
+2.11 Large Openings In A Wall

+For buildings having openings in a single exterior wall that in total exceed 10% of the exterior wall area, in the story located immediately below the roof, the roof shall be designed, to resist the pressure created when the opening(s) are in their full, open, position.
+Such conditions shall be designed in accordance with Section 5.1 (See Commentary 2.11).

+2.12 Positive Pressure Building Systems

+When HVAC equipment generates a positive pressure inside a building greater than 0.5 inches (13mm) of water, the roof system shall be designed to resist the pressure by increasing the wind load requirements in accordance with Section 5.2.

+2.13 Rooftop Projections

+The roof area at the base of any rooftop projection which extends more than 2 ft (0.61 m) above the top of the parapet and has one side longer than 4 ft (1.22 m) shall be designed in accordance with Section 5.3.

+2 The definitions below are based on those of ANSI/ASCE 7 with modifications to suit the needs of this document

+ANSI/SPRI RP-4 2008 Wind Design Standard for Ballasted Single-ply Roofing Systems

+2.14 Overhangs, Eaves and Canopies

+By their design, overhangs, eaves and canopies are subject to greater uplift forces than the roof surface because of the impact of the air flow up the wall.
+Such conditions shall be designed in accordance with Section 5.4.

+2.15 Impervious Decks

+A roof deck that will not allow air to pass through it.
+Some examples are poured in-place-concrete, gypsum, and poured-in-place lightweight concrete.
+(See Commentary Section 2.15)

+2.16 Pervious Decks

+A roof deck that allows air to move through it.
+Some examples are metal, cementitious wood fiber, oriented strand board, plywood and wood plank.

+2.17 Importance Factor

+Importance factor accounts for the degree of hazard to human life and damage to property.
+For buildings fitting Category III or IV (see below), the roof shall be designed in accordance with Section 5.6.